mashalafzal/Automated-negotiation-replication-package/README.md

 5.2.1 data.xlsx               # an Excel spreadsheet containing all the extracted data.
 There you will find a colum for each parameter of the data extraction form and a row for each primary study.
 5.2.2 data.csv                # a comma-separated-value textual file created by exporting the data.xlsx Excel spreadsheet.

-5.3 scripts                   # a folder containing python scripts for generating bar charts and contingency tables used for horizontal analysis.
-Each script is self-contained, it does not depend on other scripts, and has been executed via Google Colab.
+5.3 scripts                   # a folder containing python scripts for generating contingency tables used for horizontal analysis.
+Each script is self-contained, it does not depend on other scripts.
 ```